Volunteer's FAQ

 This Frequently Asked Questions (FAQ) page may have the answers you are looking for.

-If you don’t find an FAQ topic concerning the thing you need help with, then please consider asking a Team Member or your Department Head (HD) on your Department’s Slack Channel.
-You can also reach out to your Volunteer Executive Officer (XO), if you have any questions concerning the Volunteer program.
-If you cannot find an answer here and do not have access to your department’s Slack channel, you can try sending an email to your Department’s Division Officer (DO), Department Head (DH), Executive Leadership Team (ELT), or your XO.
+If you don’t find an FAQ topic concerning the thing you need help with, then please consider asking a Team Member or your Senior Coordinator (SC) on your Department’s Slack Channel.
+You can also reach out to your Volunteer Senior Coordinator (SC) if you have any questions concerning the Volunteer program.
+If you cannot find an answer here and do not have access to your department’s Slack channel, you can reach out to DME Internship Program Manager Dominique Ramirez.

 Remember, there is no such thing as a dumb question, so feel free to ask if you don’t know or are confused by something.
 Just remember to be patient.
 Someone will get back to you!

-A key thing to note, especially at the beginning of the Volunteer program, is that the entire leadership team is made up of Digital Media Engagement (DME) Interns.
-Throughout the year, they will be taking classes just like you.
-They are very responsive, but not always online at the exact time you ask a question.
+A key thing to note, especially at the beginning of the Volunteer program, is that the entire leadership team is made up of Digital Media Engagement (DME) Volunteers who are students.
+Throughout the year, they will be taking classes just like you They are very responsive, but not always online at the exact time you ask a question.

 Onboarding